-Ornamental grasses come in many forms.
-Some are large, with bold foliage, while others are smaller.
+Ornamental grasses come in many forms – some are large, with bold foliage, while others are smaller.
 Some have very fine leaves, making a soft, feathery effect, and Mexican Feather Grass is the top-pick of this type, with its fine, soft foliage creating a delicate look – although in fact it is a tough, easy to grow plant.

 Mexican Feather Grass grows into an upright clump of very fine, narrow leaves that are almost thread-like.
 They are a silvery green color, and spout upwards and then outwards in a cascading fashion.
 They grow to about 2 feet high, and 18 inches across, swaying in even a gentle breeze, and bringing life and movement to your garden.
-In summer flower stems rise 6 to 12 inches above the foliage, in creamy-white feathery plumes.
+In summer, flower stems rise 6 to 12 inches above the foliage in creamy-white feathery plumes.
 The overall effect is very airy, yet the clumps are dense, so it also fills the spaces in your beds well.

 Mexican Feather Grass grows well in hot, dry, sunny places, and it is a perfect choice for a sunny bank, or for planting in front of shrubs in a sunny bed.
 It is also a very useful and attractive grass for planters and pots, where it brings height without looking heavy.
-Plant it in groups or drifts as a groundcover, or mix it with perennial flowers, especially later-flowering kinds, like Sedum or Asters.
+Place them in groups or drifts as a groundcover plant, or mix it with perennial flowers, especially later-flowering kinds, like Sedum or Asters.
 It looks lovely in a cottage-style garden, or in more formal settings.
 It is also a great choice for low-maintenance natural and xeric gardens.

 This grass grows in all but the coldest regions, being hardy from zone 6 all the way to zone 10.
 It grows best in full sun, and in any well-drained soil, even dry sandy soils.
 It is an ideal choice for sloping sites and banks, where the roots will stabilize the soil, and the grass will grow well in the drier soil.
 If you have wetter soil this grass will not grow so well, so choose Karl Foerster Feather Reed Grass instead – that grass is taller, but also has fine foliage, and thrives in damp to wet soils.